josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🌍_Global_Powers/🇬🇧_risking_the_union_for_plausible_deniability.md

 but also stuff like this is contradictory to devolution, which is a big part of the argument: https://www.resultsense.com/insights/2026-09-23-tbi-ai-enabled-state-uk-delivery-record/

 there’s a lot of arrows in the diagram.

+I just think, from a man who brags about being the architect of the gfa, being this flippant about the cohesion of union power is some wild shit.